bhisaac/5eFP/README.md

 This project needs reliable and dedicated PCs, GMs, and contributors with any of the following skills (in no particular order):

+- **5eFP Apps.** Proficiency/familiarity with Zoom, Discord, and Roll20, Arrangr.
 - **Legal experience with open-source projects.** Help ensure we are doing everything correctly to ensure the health and wellness of the 5eFP project moving forward.
 - **Open-source project experience.** Familiarity with open-source projects, github, and other related applications.
 - **Group leads.** Players who are good at networking and scheduling adventures with fellow players and GMs.